quantitative-finance-warwick-2024-2025/group-project-girsanov-s-gang/README.md

   Girsanov_gang_proj.exe
   ```

-The application displays pricing results using each simulation technique and confirms the creation of analysis reports.
+The application should also create the exact same analysis report

 ### Executing the Tests